The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 EAST COUNTY

-Areas included in “East County” include the following, El Cajon, La Mesa, Santee, and Lemon Grove—as well as suburban unincorporated communities such as Lakeside, Spring Valley, Jamul, and Alpine.
-While prices have been steadily rising across San Diego County, East County is generally more affordable and will offer more “bang for your buck” compared to areas that are more central or coastal.
+Areas included in the East County include the following, El Cajon, La Mesa, Santee, and Lemon Grove—as well as suburban unincorporated communities such as Lakeside, Spring Valley, Jamul, and Alpine.Though inventory remains low across San Diego County, but if we look at more affordable regions, such as East County, we can see the trends emerge in the graphic below courtesy of Sandicor, Inc.

 Compared to San Diego County as a whole, Sandicor reports East San Diego County is a great buyer’s market.
 Yes, costs are rising in the East—but the cost of a Detached Single Family Home is still approximately $100K less than the average home across the entire county.
 That’s some major savings for buyers.
 East County also offers less traffic on the freeways, and access to colleges, beaches and the mountains — perfect for those looking to be close to the action but not overwhelmed by urban living or high urban costs of living.